chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 # Serverless Web Service Template for Atlantis Pipeline

-> Note: As of June 2024 this document as well as tutorials are undergoing revisions and may be inaccurate.
-Updates should be completed by the end of July 2024

 A Web Service template for a serverless Node.js application using AWS Lambda and API Gateway that provides access to external remote api endpoints, caching using AWS DynamoDb, and S3, and stored secrets utilizing SSM Parameter Store.

 Using this as a template for your API Gateway/Lambda applications will start you off with a secure way to manage secret keys needed by your application, an internal, secure and self-managed caching system, asynchronous task management for accessing several datasources simultaneously for faster processing.